Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

 We say $m(e^0)$ is the {\it input multiplicity of $\mathcal T$} and the set $\{m(e^i) \mid e^i \in C^{\rm out}_1(T)\}$ gives the {\it output multiplicities of $\mathcal T$}.

-Let $e \in C^{\rm ins}_1(T)$.
-The two vertices incident to $e$ are the {\it target vertex} $t(e)$ and {\it source vertex} $s(e)$ of $e$, if $e$ is the first edge of $t(e)$. \end{defn} \begin{rem} We orient the edges so that it starts from the vertex $s(e)$ and ends at the vertex $t(e)$.
+Let $e$ belong to the set of inside edges $C^{\rm ins}_1(T)$.
+The two vertices incident to $e$ are the {\it target vertex} $t(e)$ and {\it source vertex} $s(e)$ of $e$, if $e$ is the first edge of $t(e)$. \end{definition} \begin{remark} We orient the edges so that it starts from the vertex $s(e)$ and ends at the vertex $t(e)$.
 (See Figure \ref{Figure10}.)
 Then for given vertex $v$ all the edges other than the first edge $e(v)$ goes from $v$ to other vertices.
-This is consistent with the convention that in Formula (\ref{bananching}) only $e(v)$ is on the left hand side. \end{rem} \begin{exm} An example of a decorated rooted tree $\mathcal T$ is given in Figure \ref{Figure10}.
+This is consistent with the convention in \eqref{bananching} only $e(v)$ is on the left hand side. \end{remark} \begin{example} An example of a decorated rooted tree $\mathcal T$ is given in Figure \ref{Figure10}.
 In the figure, the outside vertices are drawn by black circles and inside vertices are drawn by white circles.
 The input multiplicity of $\mathcal T$ is $3$ and its output multiplicity is $-1$.
 The number of levels is 4.
-We also have:
+We also have

 and